eggheadio/egghead-instructor-center/README.md

 - `src/`: holds all the components.
 - `.fakeApi/`: holds fake environment API configuration.
 - `public`: used by `create-react-app` to copy files directly to the build folder as an escape hatch; generally read-only.
-- `.storybook/`: used by React Storybook to build the living style guide; generally read-only.
 - `.yarn.lock`: used by Yarn to ensure consistent package installs; read-only.
 - `.env`: holds private environment configuration (stored only on your machine); generally read-only once set up.
 - `.env_template`: an example for you to copy to `.env`; generally read-only.